 Claire North is a pseudonym for Catherine Webb, a Carnegie Medal-nominated author whose debut novel was written when she was just fourteen years old.
 She has fast established herself as one of the most powerful and imaginative voices in modern fiction.
 Her first book published under the Claire North pen name was The First Fifteen Lives of Harry August

 , which became a word-of-mouth bestseller and was shortlisted for the Arthur C. Clarke Award.
-The follow-up Touch
+The follow-up, Touch,

-received widespread critical acclaim and was described by the Independent
+was described by the Independent

 as 'little short of a masterpiece'.
 Her next novel The Sudden Appearance of Hope

 won the 2017 World Fantasy Award for Best Novel, and The End of the Day

 was shortlisted for the 2017 Sunday Times